FlawlessPT/yellow-project/README.md

 - get_all_table_name (**migrations/\*\_list_tables_function.sql**);
 - get_types (**migrations/\*\_get_table_types.sql**);

-To be used at Back office web app to auto generate needed pages for each table existing in **public** database schema.
+To be used at back office web app to auto generate needed pages for each table existing in **public** database schema.

 For **Custom page** feature you can find the following migrations to create **custom_pages** table, preparing specific data for "Terms and conditions" and "Privacy policy" cases, and configure needed policies: